About the project

-'Wildflowers for the Meadows' is producing hundreds of wildflower plug plants grown from seed collected in Bowland hay meadows and verges.
-Volunteers work with the project officer to collect seed, to grow them on into plug plants, and then to plant these back out into the edges of restored meadow sites.
+'Wildflowers for the Meadows' ran from 2016 to 2017 and produced hundreds of wildflower plug plants grown from seed collected in Bowland hay meadows and verges.
+Volunteers worked with the project officer to collect seed, to grow them on into plug plants, and then planted these back out into the edges of restored meadow sites.

-Delivered by Yorkshire Dales Millenium Trust (YDMT) in partnership with the Forest of Bowland this 18-month project aims to create a sustainable future for our wildflowers by working with community groups and volunteers.
-Each group is 'twinned' with a particular nectar patch or meadow nearby which they can develop a long-term relationship with.
+Delivered by Yorkshire Dales Millenium Trust (YDMT) in partnership with the Forest of Bowland this 18-month project created a sustainable future for our wildflowers by working with community groups and volunteers.
+Each group was 'twinned' with a particular nectar patch or meadow nearby which they can develop a long-term relationship with.
 We have created a series of mini films based on our seed collection and growing training courses, which will act as a permanent and shared resource for the future.